Key Takeaways

 - Focus on eating lean proteins, fruits, vegetables, healthy fats, and calcium-rich foods that are easily digestible.

-- Making changes to how you eat, such as eating slowly and thoroughly chewing your food, may help your body digest food better.
+- Making changes to how you eat may help your body digest food better.

 After bariatric surgery, your stomach can only handle small amounts of food, and your digestive tract may not be able to absorb as many nutrients.